 Tafoya is still proud of his role in the Magma Mine.
 He becomes almost reverential as he recalls long days in hot, dusty shafts.

-He is still amazed that men such as himself could literally move the earth.
+He is still amazed that men like himself could move the earth.

 The mine also played another role for Tafoya.
 It gave him the ability to support his family.